Tuesday, September 24, 2013

 Awareness program on Dengue held at Chsopani JHS

-SINGTAM, AUGUST 10: An awareness program on Dengue for the student’s guardians was held today at Chisopani JHS.
-More than 30 parents were present on the occasion that was attended by Mahesh Kr.
-Dahal, Headmaster of the school and his staff.
-Symptoms and preventive measures related to dengue were explained to the guardians.
+SINGTAM, AUGUST 10: An awareness program on Dengue for the students' guardians was held today at Chisopani JHS.
+More than 30 parents were present on the occasion, which was attended by Mahesh Kr.
+Dahal, the Headmaster of the school, and his staff.
+The guardians were explained symptoms and preventive measures related to dengue.

-Mahesh Kr.
-Dahal, Headmaster of Chisonai JHS in his welcome speech informed the gathered parents of the immediate and essential message sharing session about the Dengue virus.
-Dahal went on to say the Dengue Virus is spreading to our nearby regions and we need to understand and share the message of getting prevented from this contagious disease.
+In his welcome speech, Mahesh Kr.
+Dahal, Headmaster of Chisonai JHS, informed the gathered parents of the immediate and essential message-sharing session about the Dengue virus.
+Dahal went on to say that the Dengue Virus is spreading to our nearby regions, and we need to understand and share the message of getting prevented from this contagious disease.

-Shital Pradhan, the Primary Teacher of the school was the resource person of the occasion; Pradhan explained female Aedes aegypti is responsible for the spread of Dengue illness.
-Pains on muscles and joints, fever, headache, diarrhea, vomiting, rashes on the body, bleeding from the nose and gums are the symptoms of dengue were explained.
+Shital Pradhan, the primary teacher of the school, was the resource person for the occasion; Pradhan explained that female Aedes aegypti are responsible for the spread of Dengue illness.
+Pains in muscles and joints, fever, headache, diarrhea, vomiting, rashes on the body, and bleeding from the nose and gums are the symptoms of dengue.
 He added people can identify this particular mosquito with its black and white stripes on its body.
-It was further told such mosquito bite their victims preferably at the time of sunrise and sunset.
-Removal of stagnant water is the best way to prevent this disease was informed.
+It was further told that mosquitoes bite their victims, preferably at sunrise and sunset.
+Removal of stagnant water is the best way to prevent this disease.